Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 ```

 This code loads the XML node called *trackingCode* from some larger XML document,
 and extracts the IV and the ciphertext from it.
-I assumed that the XML
+My assumption was that the XML
-was sent over the network when the user logs in or downloads metadata
+was received over the network when the user logs in or asks for magazine's
-for the magazine.
+metadata.
 But what about the remaining parameters, *deviceId*
 and *uuid*?
 It turns out they are static values initialized in
 *ZinioReaderWin8.SettingManager.InitDefaultSettings* function: